I tried 5 tools for Freshdesk dashboard widgets to find the best in 2026

 What I liked:

-• It’s part of your Freshdesk plan, so there's no extra cost.
+• It’s part of your Freshdesk plan, providing immediate value.

-• Since it's a native feature, it’s perfectly integrated and simple to get started with.
+• As a native feature, it’s perfectly integrated and incredibly simple to get started with.

-• The leaderboard widget is surprisingly effective for motivating agents.
+• The leaderboard widget is a great, built-in way to motivate agents.

 3. Geckoboard

-Geckoboard is a third-party tool focused on one thing: creating beautiful, easy-to-read dashboards.
-The kind you’d put up on a big TV in the office for everyone to see.
-It pulls in data from tons of different apps, including Freshdesk, and displays it all in one clean place.
+Geckoboard is a third-party tool focused on creating clean, easy-to-read dashboards that are perfect for office visibility.
+It pulls in data from various apps, including Freshdesk, to display everything in one place.

-I included Geckoboard because it’s fantastic at making support metrics visible to the whole company.
-If you want to show the sales and marketing teams just how much work your support crew is handling, this is a great way to do it.
+I included Geckoboard because it’s a great way to make Freshdesk's important support metrics visible to the whole company.
+If you want to show the sales and marketing teams the impressive volume your support crew is handling, this is a great visual tool.

 What I liked:

-• It's excellent for creating shareable, good-looking dashboards to display on TVs.
+• It's excellent for creating shareable dashboards to display on office screens.

-• You can mix Freshdesk data with numbers from other tools like Salesforce or Google Analytics for a bigger picture.
+• You can mix Freshdesk data with metrics from other tools for a broader business view.

 • Essential: $60/month (billed annually) for 1 dashboard.